abelrassat7421/FlowTask/PythonFT/README.md

 ### 2.5 Program Configuration Options
 We present here a brief desciption of what each parameter controls for in the Flow Task.
 These parameters can be adjusted in the **Settings** window when launching the application.
 - **Number of questions**: Controls the number of questions that can be asked when the task is running.
 Questions can appear to the user either before a trial begins or immediately at the end of a trial ('pre' and 'post' options).
 For each question the formulation of the question, the range of possible answers (between 1 and number another natural number between 2 and 9) and the timing as described previously.
-- **Trigger Visible**: Boolean parameter to make trigger visible for al trials.
 - **Configure csv manually**:
   - If set to true, the user must manually populate the [trial_by_trial_config.csv](Configurations/trial_by_trial_config.csv).
 Be careful to set the number of complete rows in the csv file in accordance with the Number of Random Trials chosen in the **Settings** window.
+The .csv file can be opened from the settings window.❗️In that case make sure your default application to open .csv files doesn't automatically converts the file into a different file type.
+We recommend using VSCode with an adequate csv plugin installed.
     1. First column: (int) Sets the position of the target for each trial.
 Accepted values are 0, 1, 2 (left, center, right respectively)
     2. Second column: (int) Determines whether the mouse is visible or not for a given trial.
     3. Third column: (float) Determines where the trigger (horizontal bar) lies.
 Accepted values are between 0.0 and 100.0 (percentage of the screen height with 100% referring to the top of the screen).